 USED TEXTILES – RAW MATERIALS FOR NEW USES

-Textiles are raw materials that should be kept in the recycling loop for as long as possible in order to conserve natural resources and reduce environmental pollution.
+Textiles are raw materials that should be kept in the recycling loop for as long as possible in order to conserve natural resources and reduce damage to the environment.

-Thanks to state-of-the-art fine sorting, the company achieves a second-hand clothing quota of 65 per cent.
-This puts TEXAID well above the European industry average (around 45 to 50 per cent).
+Thanks to state-of-the-art fine sorting, this rate even reaches around 58 per cent when it comes to second-hand clothing.
+This puts TEXAID above the European industry average (between 45 and 50 per cent).

-The remaining 35 per cent of textiles are also precisely analyzed.
-Heavily damaged cotton or cotton mixed fabric items can be made into cleaning cloths.
-Our facilities in Hungary and Bulgaria specialize in cutting the cleaning cloths to size, with the TEXAID companies in Switzerland and Germany taking care of sales.
-Around 15 per cent of the textiles that are no longer wearable can be re-used in this way.
+The remaining about 42 per cent of textiles are also carefully analysed.
+Badly damaged cotton or cotton mixed fabric items can be made into cleaning cloths.
+TEXAID's facility in Hungary is specialised in cutting the cleaning cloths to size and the TEXAID company in Germany is taking care of distribution.
+Around 17 per cent of the textiles that are no longer wearable can be re-used in this way.

-Another 15 per cent are re-used as recycling wool in new clothing or in covers.
-Or they are mechanically shredded to be processed as a raw material for such things as insulation materials and roofing felt.
+Another 17 per cent are re-used as recycled wool to produce new clothing or in covers.
+Alternatively, they are mechanically shredded to be processed as a raw material for items such as insulating materials and roofing felt.